Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Voluntary insurance

-• Monitoring of agent network and digital channels
+• Monitoring of agent networks and digital channels

 Repayment schedules

-Repayment schedules should match the cash flows of your target clients and their type of business.
+Repayment schedules should match the cash flows of target clients and their type of business.
 If repayment schedules are not aligned with the clients’ business cash flow and returns, the clients may be unable to pay on time, and suffer harm as a result of penalties, negative credit bureau reporting, and they may even fall into over-indebtedness.
 This does not only concern agricultural loans.
-You should have the capacity to offer flexible repayment schedules to all your clients to account for any kind of seasonality of income that may happen in any business or household.
+Flexible repayment schedules are required for all clients to account for any kind of seasonality of income that may happen in any business or household.

 Guarantee/collateral requirements:

-An institutional policy should describe acceptable and unacceptable pledges of collateral and provide clear guidelines for how collateral is registered and valued.
-Base the policy on local norms, you should even go a step beyond and never accept items that would create severe hardship or affect the client’s earning ability or deprive the clients from essential needs.
-Determine the value of collateral based on a verifiable market price/resale value, verified by a manager or credit committee.
-The collateral value should not be excessive as regards to the loan amount (eg: pledging a house for a $1000 USD loan).
-If the clients have no other asset to offer as a collateral, find alternative ways to guarantee their loan (eg: guarantor, pledge on vehicle…).
+A policy based on local norms should describe acceptable and unacceptable pledges of collateral and provide clear guidelines for how collateral is registered and valued.
+Such policy should not accept collateral items that would create severe hardship or affect the client’s earning ability or deprive the clients from essential needs.
+The collateral value should be based on a verifiable market price/resale value, verified by a manager or credit committee.
+The collateral value should not be excessive as regards to the loan amount.
+If clients have no asset to offer as collateral, alternative ways to guarantee their loans are required like guarantor, pledge on vehicle, etc.

 Currency Risk

-Managing foreign exchange (“FX”) rate risk is a complex task, but it is important to protect your clients from FX risk to the extent possible.
-Currency mismatch occurs when an FSP holds assets (such as loans) denominated in the local currency of the FSP’s country of operation but has hard currency debt financing its balance sheet.80 In this scenario, providers may pass on currency risk by lending in hard currency to their customers or by indexing their lending interest rates to a given foreign exchange rate.
-However, because borrowers face higher than expected repayment amounts if the local currency is devalued and could suffer harm, providers should consider carefully other options to mitigate this risk before passing it on to clients and justify the decision to do so.81
+Managing foreign exchange (“FX”) rate risk is a complex task, but it is important to protect clients from FX risk to the extent possible.
+Currency mismatch occurs when the provider holds loan assets denominated in the local currency, but has hard currency debt financing on its balance sheet.
+In this scenario, providers may pass on currency risk by lending in hard currency to their customers or by indexing their lending interest rates to a given foreign exchange rate.
+However, because borrowers face higher than expected repayment amounts if the local currency is devalued and could suffer harm, providers should consider carefully other options to mitigate this risk before passing it on to clients.

 (Total Hard-currency Assets – Total Hard-currency Liabilities) / Total Net Assets

-A higher ratio reflects a higher proportion of hard-currency assets relative to hard- currency liabilities, and therefore less vulnerability to currency fluctuations.
-An FSP can set a target range for its FER ratio and then closely monitor its balance sheet to gauge its risk exposure.
+A higher ratio reflects a higher proportion of hard-currency assets relative to hard-currency liabilities, and therefore less vulnerability to currency fluctuations.
+The provider should set a target range for its FER ratio and then closely monitor its balance sheet to gauge its risk exposure.
+It can reduce FX risks by:

-• Maintain a hard-currency deposit account (including setting a minimum hard-currency cash reserve threshold relative to hard-currency liabilities).
+• Maintaining a hard-currency deposit account (including setting a minimum hard-currency cash reserve threshold relative to hard-currency liabilities).

-• Borrow in local instead of hard currency whenever possible, even if local rates are somewhat higher, including drawing on a local line of credit for short-term needs.
+• Borrowing in local instead of hard currency whenever possible, even if local rates are somewhat higher, including drawing on a local line of credit for short-term needs.

-• Engage in “back-to-back borrowing,” in which an FSP deposits proceeds from a hard-currency loan into a hard currency account at a local bank, which then serves as collateral for a local currency loan.
+• Engaging in “back-to-back borrowing,” in which the provider proceeds from a hard-currency loan into a hard currency account at a local bank, which then serves as collateral for a local currency loan.

 Social Risks